clondon0792/Final_Project_Repo/README.md

 Our machine learning model is a logarithmic regression to estimate the relationship between our chosen variables (month, day of the week, gas price, light level, weather condition, rural/urban, age of driver, alcohol violation, seat belt violation, speeding violation, and whether an accident resulted in a fatality).
 Using the logarithmic regression, R can generate summary statistics that will highlight which of our variables were the most significant.

-Ultimately, we want to see if gas prices give any explanatory value in our model.
-We can also measure the probability that each variable may result in a fatal car accident given the presence of a certain violation and/or circumstance.

 | Variable | Variable type | Relationship | Significance | Interpretation |
 |----------|---------------|--------------|--------------|----------------|